hofstadter-io/hof/docs/content/getting-started/install.md

 __hof__ is available for all major operating systems and architectures.
 {{</lead>}}

-git & docker should be available but are also optional
+Git & Docker should be available but are also optional.

 ## Installation